centau/vide/docs/tut/crash-course/10-cleanup.md

     }
 end

+local instance, destroy = root(function(destroy)
-local unmount = mount(Timer)
+    local instance = Timer()
+    return instance, destroy
+end)

+wait(5)

-unmount() -- all queued cleanups are ran, heartbeat connection disconnected
+destroy() -- all queued cleanups are ran, heartbeat connection disconnected
 ```

 In the above example, this allows us to disconnect the heartbeat connection
-when the reactive scope responsible for creating the timer component is
+when the scope responsible for creating the timer component is destroyed.
-destroyed, such as when it is unmounted.

 ::: tip
 Roblox instances do not need to be explicitly destroyed for their